PhileCMS/Phile/README.md

 If you *find a bug* please report it on the [issues page](https://github.com/PhileCMS/Phile/issues), but remember to include a bunch of details and also what someone can do to re-create the issue.

-Issues with plugins should be reported *on the offending plugins homepage* this goes for themes as well.
+Issues with plugins should be reported *on the offending plugin's homepage* this goes for themes as well.

 ## Contributing

 Help make PhileCMS better by checking out the GitHub repository and submitting pull requests.
-See [developer guildlines](https://philecms.github.io/wiki/%5BDEVELOPER%5D-Developer-Guidelines.html) for more information.
+See [developer guidelines](https://philecms.github.io/wiki/%5BDEVELOPER%5D-Developer-Guidelines.html) for more information.